Iamshola/project-04/README.md

 ### Course Curriculum
-  Details of my training and links to more projects whlist at General Assembly -  12 Week Immersive.
+  Details of my training and links to more projects whilst at General Assembly -  12 Week Immersive.

 > **Week 1-3 | Module One - Fundamentals**